ManticoreGamesInc/platform-documentation/src/tutorials/producers_tutorial.md

 ### Create the Static Template

-The **Static Template** will be an invisible cube to handle collision.
+Because the Client Context cannot have collision, the **Static Template** will be an invisible cube that keeps players from walking through the Placeable.

 #### Create a Collision Cube